-Valerie has been in the education field for over ten years.
+Valerie has been in the research and evaluation field for fifteen years.
 She began her career teaching at the high school level before moving to New York to obtain her doctorate degree.
-While working toward her degree, she worked with the Academy for Educational Development (AED) and served as a writing and technology pedagogy fellow in the City University of New York system.
+While working toward her degree, she worked with the Academy for Educational Development (AED, now FHI360) and served as a writing and technology pedagogy fellow in the City University of New York system.
 Her work at AED focused on K-12 STEM-related evaluations as well as a public-health consumer survey related to Plan B experiences.
-Prior to joining CCL, Valerie served as a post-doctoral research associate and then a Research Assistant Professor at the University of Virginia.
+Prior to joining CCL, Valerie served as a Research Assistant Professor at the University of Virginia.
 Her appointment in Youth-Nex, UVA’s Center to Promote Effective Youth Development, housed within the Curry School of Education, enabled her to work on a variety of projects focusing on adolescent development in both school and out-of-school contexts.
 Her three main projects explored a longitudinal randomized-control evaluation of a young women’s mentoring program, a mixed-methods longitudinal study of positive youth-adult relationships (such as mentoring), and a mixed-methods study of peer interaction processes in linguistically diverse classrooms.
 These projects were supported by the Office of Juvenile Justice and Delinquency Prevention and the William T. Grant Foundation.

 Areas of Expertise